himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 During the practical:

-* Explored how Windows loads during startup.
+* Explored the Windows startup process and common startup-related issues.
-* Reviewed common causes of startup failures.
-* Examined Startup Apps using Task Manager.
+* Reviewed Startup Apps using Task Manager and analyzed their startup impact.
+* Identified applications configured to launch automatically during system startup.
-* Investigated startup-related logs using Event Viewer.
+* Investigated startup-related events using Event Viewer.
-* Identified warning and error events that may impact startup performance.
+* Examined warning, information, and error logs generated during startup.
+* Learned how Event Viewer can assist in identifying boot and service-related issues.

 ## Skills Gained